 During the import, and while using the plugin, there may be no feedback of whether everything is happening as expected.
 If something doesn’t seem right, the best place to go to is the log.

-The plugin in fact processes several events during its work, and some of them generates messages in the log.
-To track this messages we use WooCommerce log UI, as shown in the picture below.
+The plugin in fact processes several events during its work, and some of them generate messages in the log.
+To track these messages we use WooCommerce log UI, as shown in the picture below.

 The log is essential for understanding and fixing problems related to import.